I'm Honey!

 Living a life filled with gratitude is key to having bloom in life after 50.
 Sometimes, a simple smile can instantly lift your spirits and put you in a blooming mood.
 Appreciating the good things, big and small, can feel trite at times, but it truly does feed the positive energy that allows you to flourish.
 Last year taught me the importance of being intentional with how I spend my time, focusing on what truly matters and brings me joy.

 This morning, I woke up feeling grateful for my wonderful Facebook group of women.
 Seeing strangers become friends and support each other through these challenging times is truly inspiring.
-I also thought about my good health, my husband Shelly, and my beloved dog America.
+I also thought about my health, my family, my memories, and the blessing of another day.
 Finally, I visualized all the tasks I wanted to accomplish that day and jumped out of bed with a smile, ready to tackle them!

 Life after 50 is a time to transition from building careers and raising children to creating meaningful days filled with activities that bring you joy.
 It’s a time to grow and reach for your personal desires.
 Bloom where you’re planted, and you’ll find all the fulfillment you could want!